scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 ```
 Abstract extension methods in traits that are implemented in given instances have no direct counterpart in Scala-2.
 The only way to simulate these is to make implicit classes available through imports.
 The Simulacrum macro library can automate this process in some cases.

-### Typeclass Derivation
+### Type class Derivation

-Typeclass derivation has no direct counterpart in the Scala 2 language.
+Type class derivation has no direct counterpart in the Scala 2 language.
 Comparable functionality can be achieved by macro-based libraries such as Shapeless, Magnolia, or scalaz-deriving.

 ### Implicit Function Types